nftmakerio/NMKR-Aptos-Samples/README.md

 # Mint Aptos NFT With NMKR Studio
+### This is a very simple example how to mint an NFT with NMKR Studio on the Aptos blockchain.
+You can find other samples in the corresponding folders.

+## Prerequisites
 First create an Account with NMKR Studio and create an API Key.

 Second, Login and buy some Mint Coupons.
 Since your Aptos NFT needs a collection, you have to fill up your account with at least one mint coupon.

+## URLs for the API
 The API Addresses for NMKR Studio are:

 - Testnet: https://studio-api.preprod.nmkr.io
 - Mainnet: https://studio-api.nmkr.io

+## Step 1: Create a Project
 Upload a Collection Image to IPFS or any other Decentral Filesystem

 Create an Aptos only Project: